 - Brain damage that could lead to seizures, strokes, or even a coma.

-- Some chronic users will completely lose their appetite.
+- Some chronic users might have a decreased appetite.
 This may lead to catastrophic weight loss and even malnutrition.

 - Tooth decay and missing teeth may also happen, especially for users who smoke crack.

 - Lung problems from smoking crack, including chronic pneumonia or even tumors.

 Without the proper treatment, the user may suffer from these long-term effects.
 So, if you or a loved one is abusing cocaine then it’s important to get help before these consequences become your reality.

 Prolonged abuse may result in a condition known as “cocaine psychosis”.
 This is characterized by four main symptoms:

 - Paranoia will likely develop.
 This includes extreme suspicion or distrust of loved ones, government agencies, or law enforcement.
 This is the most common symptom.

 - As the paranoia gets worse, then delusions may develop.
 Delusions are unrealistic thoughts and beliefs that a person experiences about themselves or the surrounding world.

 - Hallucinations may occur as the overall condition gets worse.
 These make people think they are hearing, seeing, touching, smelling, or tasting something that does not exist.